Matúš Matis

 Matúš Matis (born May 12, 1993) is a Slovak professional ice hockey player.
-He is currently a free agent having last played for HK Poprad in the Slovak Extraliga.
+He currently plays in HK STEEL TEAM Trebišov.

 Career

 Matis previously played for HC Košice, MsHK Žilina and HKm Zvolen.
 He also played in the Ligue Magnus for Aigles de Nice, having signed for the team on June 5, 2018.
 Matis signed for Lions de Lyons on May 16, 2019 but would be released without ever playing for the team.
 He instead signed for HK Poprad on September 24, 2019.

 Matis also played for the Chicoutimi Saguenéens of the Quebec Major Junior Hockey League during the 2010–11 season before turning professional.